top of page

 Hearing those things year after year would make anyone believe them.
 Crystal buried her dreams of being an author and tried to focus on other things.

 It wasn't until she was an adult that she started to realize her overactive imagination wasn't a hindrance.
 She married her husband, who helped rebuild her confidence, and became friends with his sisters who are also authors.
-Having like-minded people to talk to made her lost and hidden desire to be an author explode beyond years of caged walls.
+Having like-minded people to talk to made her lost and hidden desire to be an author explode beyond years of limitations.

-As the second installment of her first series is about to unfold, Crystal hopes that her story may inspire others with learning and neurological disorders.
 "You are not your disability.
 Chase your dreams no matter what anyone says.
 Learn how to work with your disorder.
 It is a part of you and your journey, but it does not define you." - Crystal Frost

 Irlen Syndrome (also referred to at times as Meares-Irlen Syndrome, Scotopic Sensitivity Syndrome, and Visual Stress) is a problem with the brain’s ability to process visual information.
 This problem tends to run in families and is not currently identified by other standardized educational or medical tests.
 This largely unknown and undiagnosed disorder affects approximately 15% of the general population, 50% of individuals with reading and learning difficulties, 30% of individuals with ADHD and autism, and a significant portion of individuals with brain injury, chronic headaches, and migraines.